-- (a) Set the current to give an initial deflection in the range 1-2cm; then switch off.
-Let the specimen recover until movement of the crosshair is negligible.
-Zero the cross-hair. - (b) Switch on the current and make measurements of deflection every 10 seconds, for a total of 30 seconds.
-Switch off the current. - (c) Repeat steps (a) and (b) for initial deflections in the range 3-4cm,5-6cm, 8-9cm, and 11-12cm.
+- (a) Using the current limiting mode on the power-supply, set the current to give an initial deflection in the range 1-2cm; then switch off.
+Let the specimen recover until movement of the laser spot is negligible. - (b) Switch on the current and make measurements of deflection every 10 seconds, for a total of 30 seconds.
+Switch off the current. - (c) Repeat steps (a) and (b) for initial deflections in the range 3-4cm, 5-6cm, 8-9cm, and 11-12cm.

-(d) To check that the polyethylene exhibits linear viscoelastic mechanical behaviour (over the stress range tested here), plot graphs of deflection versus current for t = 10s, t = 20s and t = 30s (all on one set of axes).
+(d) To check that the polyethylene exhibits linear viscoelastic mechanical behaviour (over the stress range tested here), plot graphs of deflection versus current for t = 10s, t = 20s and t = 30s (all on one set of axes), and make a comment on whether the data gathered shows linear viscoelastic behaviour.